Les Cent Chênes, a luxury campsite in the Alpes-Maritimes department

 A stylish and cosy campsite on the heights of Nice

 Since coming into the hands of new owners in 2012, the Les Cent Chênes campsite has continuously moved upmarket.
-In 2017, it had just obtained a fourth star and now does not intend to simply stop there!
+In 2017, it obtained a fourth star, and does not intend to simply stop there!
 Indeed, in the contrary since the end game is to offer holidaymakers an ever more stylish, ever more delightful and, of course, ever more snug on the famous French Riviera.

 Located a dozen or kilometres from Nice, around forty from Monaco and about sixty from the Italian border, the Les Cent Chênes campsite enjoys a location which could not be more idyllic.
 In the Alpes-Maritimes department, it is the sole and unique open-air hotel to thus offer its holidaymakers top-of-the-range services.

-An amazing hundred-year-old oak grove just a stone's throw from the Côte d’Azur
+An amazing hundred-year-old oak grove just a stone's throw from the beaches of the Côte d’Azur

-The Les Cent Chênes campsite nestles at the heart of a superb hundred-year-old oak grove lacking neither neither charm or calm!
+The Les Cent Chênes campsite nestles at the heart of a superb hundred-year-old park of oaks, lacking neither charm nor calm!
 Although the seaside, both hyper-active and ultra-festive, is only a quarter of an hour by road, here, tranquillity is certain, as well as all holidaymakers' privacy.
-A campsite with a human dimension, this luxury campsite in the Alpes-Maritimes indeed only has a small number of around pitches intended to accommodate campers and their tent, caravan or camper.
+A small campsite on a human scale, this luxury campsite in the Alpes-Maritimes indeed only has a small number of around 20 pitches intended to accommodate campers and their tent, caravan or camper.

-There are 24 other pitches which are now occupied by holiday hire accommodation.
-On-site, holidaymakers therefore have the choice between mobile homes, chalets the terraces of which are totally surrounded by vegetation, having nothing by way of extra comfort or privacy, as well as the charming wooden cabins on stilts
+There are 29 other pitches which are nowadays occupied by quality holiday hire accommodation.
+On-site, holidaymakers therefore have the choice between mobile homes, chalets - the terraces of which are totally surrounded by vegetation, having nothing by way of outlook for even more luxury and privacy, as well as charming wooden cabins on stilts.

 Ideal for appealing to lovers of glamping holidays, these cabins are split up into a Robinson range and a Luxe (Luxury) range.
 As its name indicates, the Luxe range offers superior comfort to its occupants as well as an even warmer atmosphere!